 Pheasant shooting at Deene Park continues to be a very traditional experience, providing good quality sport in open farmland or within mixed woodlands.
 There are nine drives specifically designed for pheasants.

 Deene Park is becoming well known as one of Northamptonshire’s leading partridge shoots, providing challenging shooting amidst a well-managed landscape.
 There are ten drives specifically designed for partridges.

 Deene Park prides itself on its hospitality.
 The shoot day starts with a welcome and coffee in the old tea rooms.
 Lunch is provided by our own chef and again is served in the Old Kitchen Tea Room.
 We offer a wonderful menu of locally sourced food, with a choice of ten main courses.
-Tea is served in Deene Park’s atmospheric Great Hall, where you can sit back, relax and enjoy a cracking fire.
+At the end of the shoot we offer a welcoming cup of hot tea and cake.

 Predominately we host 200 bird days, however larger days can be catered for to suit your requirements.

 Bookings are now being taken for the 2020/2021 shooting season.

 Our recommended accommodation partner is The Talbot Hotel in Oundle.
 For group bookings of 8 or more rooms, the hotel offers preferential rates for one and two-night stays.
 These rates include; Bed and Breakfast on the first night, 3-course Dinner, Bed and Breakfast on the second night.
 Or 3-course Dinner, Bed and Breakfast for a one-night stay.

 The Talbot Hotel and Eatery is an AA rated 3 star hotel, with individually designed bedrooms including several feature rooms.
 It is an historic former 17th-century coaching inn located in the centre of Oundle.

 Shooting and Conservation